vilmibm/vilmibm/README.md

 this readme regenerates once a day with a new randomized sonnet cut up from a bunch of project gutenberg books.
 _please do let me know if it produces anything objectionable_

-## Sat 01 May 2021 03:45:01 PM CDT
+## Sun 02 May 2021 03:45:01 PM CDT

-    from the point of development we had arrived at
+    and Paris is the capital of Rome
-    So no more just at present from your loving LUCY After a slight preparation for good news
+    8 AUGUST Pasted in Mina Murray's Journal
-    Before turning in we went to look at poor Lucy
+    It was absolutely necessary to interrupt him now but referred it to a more limited tribunal

-    ’ ‘How fond she is of finding morals in things and they have not been numerous or very learned
+    Although the men are in a minority in these unions they have not as yet seen their way to giving any considerable share of the control to the women
-    If to the breezes wandering near
+    Think like me, Jane--trust like me
-    he flung himself in the fire without being burned
+    and she, as a witch and relapsed heretic fail to evoke suggestions easily and richly

-    As we re-entered the carriage
+    and saying your opinion of him is sunk a wet cleaner and it was not where it was wet without the family having noticed it
-    She was confident of having performed her duty Very willingly, he rejoined
+    With what feelings I welcomed single trees I knew

-    or rather your sternness has a power beyond beauty
+    but he was quite right

-    It is best to avoid contact with this species that the testimony, not only of other men
+    so I went round to the back to see if anything could be gathered from this quarter